From Hype to Collapse: Investigating Rug Pull Scams on Solana: Analysis of Rug Pulls on Solana

 \section{Analysis of Rug Pulls on Solana}

-Following the detection of Rug Pulls within large-scale on-chain data and the collection of these Rug Pull tokens, this section further analyzes the characteristics of these fraudulent tokens.
+Using the constructed large-scale candidate dataset, this section analyzes the characteristics, operations, and impacts of Rug Pull activity on Solana.
 Focusing on the characteristics, operations, and impacts of Rug Pulls on Solana, we propose and explore the following three research questions:

 \begin{itemize}[leftmargin=*, topsep=0pt] \item \textbf{RQ1}: What are the deception characteristics of Rug Pull tokens on Solana in both on-chain and off-chain scenarios? \item \textbf{RQ2}: What are the development patterns of Rug Pull on Solana, and what impact does it have on Solana? \item \textbf{RQ3}: Is there a trend of syndicated, batched, or organized fraudulent activities in Solana Rug Pulls? \end{itemize}